dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 unwisely warranted derivatives further exacerbate currency destabalization.

 Calm the fuck down.
-We have bitcoin and no one's destabalizing that.
+We have Bitcoin and no one's destabalizing that.
 It is quantum resistent.

 ### Energy And Resource Markets Give Rise To A Peak Oil Forever Scenario, If The Population Is Truncated

 - describe how to extend peak oil forever. not just peak oil; peak everything, forever.

+- for the uberelite, the problem is not access to supply, nor is it exponential increases in demand, nor is it inconsistent fluctuations in demand. the problem is consumption. rates of consumtion are too high. at first glance, this seems to be equivalent to demand, but it's not. it's demand when adjusted for population and the upward pressure that population has on price over time.
+  - in other words, the powerful would like to extend peak-X forever, but they can only do so by limiting.

 This brings me to some interesting correlations between renewable energy, cryptocurrency currency mining and data flows --